dse/dse-highway-fonts/README.md

 # dse-highway-fonts

-An effort to create fonts based on the **original FHWA 1945 dimensional drawings** for their _Standard Alphabets for Highway Signs_.
-Later versions of these Highway Gothic fonts were tweaked to clean up some of the quirks.
+These are _Standard Alphabets for Highway Signs_, painstakingly constructed from the original 1945 dimensional drawings.

+![dimensional drawings][images/letters.png]

+![dimensions][images/dimensions.png]

+Later versions of the alphabets adulterated the original fonts by "cleaning up" some of the curves.
+These are not modified in that manner.

-Only the uppercase letters and digits were specified, so at present time only those are included.
-Additional punctuation may be provided based on later sources.
+You only get the uppercase letters and digits, since only those were provided in the original drawings.
+Some additional punctuation may be added later.

-Kerning pairs are based on the 1966 edition, which provided character spacing tables.
+Kerning pairs are based on the 1966 edition of the document, which provided character spacing tables (and omitted the dimensional drawings in favor of 2-inch-high exact lettforms).

 Currently available:

 -   Series A, an ultra-compressed variant that is no longer in use in the United States, but was one of the original variants from 1945.

-    **Series A was deprecated by the Federal Highway Administration.
+    **Series A was deprecated by the Federal Highway Administration in the 1960s.
 Do not use Series A for actual highway signs.**

     Apparently it is still used in some places in Australia.